astrorama/PhosphorosDoc/source/user_manual/tutorial.rst

    :align: center

 - `PHOSPHOROS_ROOT` :  root path environment variable of the Phospohoros directory structure (default: *$HOME/Phosphoros*)
-- `catalog-type, group_name` (in RED) : are directories created from parameter values defined by the user in the Phosphoros configuration files(see config/*.conf)
+- `catalog-type, group_name` (in Red) : are directories created from parameter values defined by the user in the Phosphoros configuration files(see config/*.conf)
-- `Directories` (in BLUE) : as "Catalogs, Auxiliarydata etc..." are directories automatically created by Phosphoros by default, you can not changed them
+- `Directories` (in Blue) : as "Catalogs, Auxiliarydata etc..." are directories automatically created by Phosphoros by default, you can not changed them
 - `Files` (in Orange) : are files created by Phophoros as intermediate products

 Directory description
 ---------------------

+.. role:: blue

+- **Catalogs** :
-- `Catalogs` : photometry catalogs are stored there defining a "catalog-type" from the parameter option
+                photometry catalogs are :blue:`stored` there defining a "catalog-type" provided by the user from the "catalog-type" parameter option
-- `AuxiliaryData`
+- **AuxiliaryData** :
+                directory where are stored the seds, filters, and the reddening curves files.
+A "group-name" is provided by the user from the "group-name" parameter option
-- `IntermediateProducts`
+- **IntermediateProducts** :
-- `Result`
+- **Result** :
-- `config`
+- **config** :

 Executing Phosphoros
 ====================